Laurent Dominati

 Laurent Dominati (born 5 August 1960) is a French politician.

 Early life

-Dominati was born on August 5, 1960 in Paris, France.
-His father, Jacques Dominati, was a Corsican politician.
+Dominati was born on August 5, 1960, in Paris, France.
+His father, Jacques Dominati, was a politician.
 His brother, Philippe Dominati, is a politician.

 Career

 Dominati served as a member of the National Assembly from 1993 to 2002, representing Paris.

+He then served as Ambassador to Honduras from 2007 to 2010, and as Ambassador and Permanent Representative of France to the Council of Europe in Strasbourg from 2010 to 2013.